ColasGael/RL-chrome-dino/README.md

 ## RL algorithm

-The state is composed of: TODO.
+The state is composed of: the time to the next obstacle (dt), the height of the dino (y), and if the obstacle is a Pterodactyl, its flight level.

 The AI agent explores its environment with an increasingly greedy Epsilon-Greedy scheme.